Lactoylglutathione lyase: Proton vs. hydride transfer

 Glyoxalase I was originally believed to operate by the transfer of a hydride, which is a proton surrounded by two electrons (H–).
 In this, it was thought to resemble the classic Cannizzaro reaction mechanism, in which the attack of a hydroxylate on an aldehyde renders it into a tetravalent alcohol anion; this anion donates its hydrogens to a second aldehyde, forming a carboxylic acid and an alcohol.
 (In effect, two identical aldehydes reduce and oxidize each other, leaving the net oxidation state the same.)

 In glyoxalase I, such a hydride-transfer mechanism would work as follows.
 The attack of the glutathione would leave a charged O– and the aldehyde hydrogen bound to C1.
 If the carbonyl oxygen of C2 can secure a hydrogen from an obliging acidic sidechain of the enzyme, forming an alcohol, then the hydrogen of C1 might simultaneously slide over with its electrons onto C2 (the hydride transfer).
 At the same time, the extra electron on the oxygen of C1 could reform the double bond of the carbonyl, thus giving the final product.

 An alternative (and ultimately correct) mechanism using proton (H+) transfer was put forward in the 1970s.
-In this mechanism, a basic sidechain of the enzyme abstracts the aldehyde proton from C1; at the same time, the a proton is added to the oxygen of C2, thus forming a enediol.
+In this mechanism, a basic sidechain of the enzyme abstracts the aldehyde proton from C1; at the same time, a proton is added to the oxygen of C2, thus forming a enediol.
 The ene means that a double bond has formed between C2 and C1, from the electrons left behind by the abstraction of the aldehyde proton; the diol refers to the fact that two alcohols have been made of the initial two carbonyl groups.
 In this mechanism, the intermediate forms the product by adding another proton to C2.

 It was expected that solvent protons would contribute to forming the product from the enediol intermediate of the proton-transfer mechanism and when such contributions were not observed in tritiated water, 3H1O, the hydride-transfer mechanism was favored.
 However, an alternate hypothesis — that the enzyme active site was deeply buried away from water — could not be ruled out and ultimately proved to be correct.
 The first indications came when ever-increasing temperatures showed ever-increasing incorporation of tritium, which is consistent with proton transfer and unexpected by hydride transfer.
 The clinching evidence can with studies of the hydrogen-deuterium isotope effect on substrates fluorinated on the methyl group and deuterated on the aldehyde.
 The fluoride is a good leaving group; the hydride-transfer mechanism predicts less fluoride ion elimination with the deuterated sample, whereas the proton-transfer mechanism predicts more.
 Experiments on three types of glyoxalase I (yeast, rat and mouse forms) supported the proton-transfer mechanism in every case.
 This mechanism was finally observed in crystal structures of glyoxalase I.